Giggleswick: Tourist attractions

 Giggleswick is notable amongst rock climbers for a limestone crag, retro-bolted with many sports routes during 2005 and 2006.
 The crag is opposite Settle Golf Club on the B6480, north of Giggleswick.

+Cave Ha, hollowed out of the massive cliff of Great Scar limestone, is a large rock shelter.
+Together with Sewell's Cave, it has produced a large amount of archaeological material, including bones which are 5,600 years old.

 In the media

 An episode of the radio comedy The Shuttleworths was set in Giggleswick.
-Comedy writers Ray Galton and Alan Simpson used the town as their emblem of a travelling actor's date with obscurity in Hancock's Half Hour, The Train Journey episode, broadcast on 23 October 1959.
+Comedy writers Ray Galton and Alan Simpson used the town as their emblem of a travelling actor's date with obscurity in Hancock's Half Hour, "The Train Journey" episode, broadcast on 23 October 1959.
 Les Dawson did the same in 1975, in Dawson's Weekly.
 In 1989, the TV series Capstick's Law, focusing on a family law firm in the 1950s, used Russell Harty's old cottage as a venue.
 The TV series 24seven was filmed at Giggleswick School.

 1927 eclipse

 Among few observers of a 24-second solar eclipse in 1927 were members of the Astronomer Royal's expedition to Giggleswick.